Real-Time Dam Levels

 Water Level Analysis

 Storage levels at Leslie are within moderate seasonal bounds.
-The current reading shows the reservoir at 62.2%, translating to 106 GL.
-Authorities continue to monitor inflows carefully.
+The current reading shows the reservoir at 58.1%, translating to 106 GL.
+This represents a typical midpoint for the region's hydrological cycle.

 Catchment & Hydrological Impact

 The Sandy Creek acts as the primary lifeblood for Leslie, making it a cornerstone of the Murray-Darling Basin network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Sandy Creek ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the Murray-Darling Basin are deeply influenced by the retention capacity of Leslie.

 Agricultural & Economic Significance